thegetty/artistryinbronze/content/vessels/25-meirano.md

 Refined horizontal handles, sometimes with decorative elements, as well as figured appliqués, support the presence of large vases like *podanipteres* or kraters, which are also possibly echoed by fragments of stands with lion paws.[^25] Some small tripods were connected to *exaleiptra* and to other small or miniature shapes ([figs. 25.5–6](#25.5)).

-Among the *instrumenta*, lamps are attested especially in the late Hellenistic and Roman times, when we find some figured specimens, like one in the shape of a grotesque figure ([fig. 25.7](#25.7)).[^26]
+Among the *instrumenta*, lamps are attested especially in the Late Hellenistic and Roman times, when we find some figured specimens, like one in the shape of a grotesque figure ([fig. 25.7](#25.7)).[^26]

 <!-- {{< q-figure id="25.7" >}} -->